FermilabQuantumNetwork/CQNET-Interf/README.md

 * `python -m pip install --user <package1> <package2> ...`
 * `python3 -m pip install --user <package1> <package2> ...`

-For other useful commands, see the CQNET repo's README.
+For tips and other useful commands for getting started, see the CQNET repo's README.
 ---
 This code was written by Sam Davis at Caltech.
 Contact me at s1dav1s@alumni.stanford.edu if you have any questions.